→ (or/c symbol? string? bytes? exact-positive-integer? vector?)

 2: The same value as returned by current-gc-milliseconds.

-3: The number of garbage collections performed since start-up.
+3: The number of garbage collections performed since start-up within the current place.

 4: The number of thread context switches performed since start-up.